top of page

 Dyer-Morrison_stair.jpg

 The downstairs murals exhibit many Avery School motifs including delicate blades of grass, horizontal bands of shrubs, puzzle-piece hills, fingerprint grapes, and curlicues.
 Avery’s trees — sometimes leaning in odd directions or curling unnaturally — frame the doorways and windows.
-While some Avery-attributed walls depict detailed village scenes, exemplified by those of the Hersey-Whitten House, the walls of the Dyer-Morrison House depict a mostly rustic landscape of trees and mountains.
+While some Avery-attributed walls include detailed village scenes, exemplified by those of the Hersey-Whitten House, the walls of the Dyer-Morrison House depict a mostly rustic landscape of trees and mountains.

 The murals in the hall follow the rise of the stair.
 Horizontal bands of shrubs and a background of mountains are motifs often found in John Avery’s murals.
 Attempts to protect the murals with shellac caused the yellowing seen here.